Cover of The Leopard

 GBM Assessment (Score: 8/10)

-Published posthumously, The Leopard chronicles the decline of Sicilian aristocracy during the Risorgimento through the eyes of the aging Prince Fabrizio, whose famous observation—'everything must change so that everything can stay the same'—has become one of the most quoted aphorisms in political literature.
+Published posthumously, The Leopard chronicles the decline of Sicilian aristocracy during the Risorgimento through the eyes of the aging Prince Fabrizio, whose famous observation—'everything must change so that everything can stay the same'—has become among the most quoted aphorisms in political literature.
 Lampedusa's sole completed novel is a masterpiece of melancholic grandeur, blending historical panorama with an intimate meditation on mortality, class, and the illusion of permanence.

-Set against the backdrop of Italian unification in the 1860s, The Leopard appeared in 1958 after Lampedusa's death, having been rejected by publishers during his lifetime.
+Situated against the backdrop of Italian unification in the 1860s, The Leopard appeared in 1958 after Lampedusa's death, having been rejected by publishers during his lifetime.
 Luchino Visconti's sumptuous 1963 film adaptation, which won the Palme d'Or at Cannes, cemented the novel's reputation as one of the great works of twentieth-century Italian literature and a definitive portrait of a world in elegant decline.

 Cold War Culture, 1957-1958